fitzpchao/BANDON/README.md

 ## BANDON
 ### Demo
 ![](./figure/bandon_example.png)

-the BANDON dataset contains 2283 pairs of images, 2283 change labels, 1891 BT-flows labels, 1891 pairs of segmentation labels, and 1891 pairs of ST-offsets labels ( test sets do not provide auxiliary annotations ), which is superior to many existing building change detection datasets in different aspects
+The BANDON dataset contains 2283 pairs of images, 2283 change labels, 1891 BT-flows labels, 1891 pairs of segmentation labels, and 1891 pairs of ST-offsets labels ( test sets do not provide auxiliary annotations ), which is superior to many existing building change detection datasets in different aspects